happycube/cxadc-linux3/README.md

 extra cooling required above 40mhz).
 This value is ONLY used to compute the sample rates entered for the tenxfsc parameters other than 0, 1, 2.

+### `center_offset` (0 to 255, default 2)

+This option allows you to manually adjust DC centre offset or the centring of the RF signal you wish to capture.

+Manual calculation: If the "highest" and "lowest" values returned are equidistant from 0 and 255 respectively, it's centred.

+Example:

+`low 121 high 133 clipped 0 nsamp 2097152`

+121-121=0  133+121 = 254 = centred, but: low

+`110 high 119 clipped 0 nsamp 2097152`

+110-110=0  119+110 = 229 = not centred.

 ## Capture